awsdocs/amazon-s3-userguide/doc_source/creating-access-points.md

 + Must be between 3 and 50 characters long
 + Can't begin or end with a dash
 + Can't contain underscores, uppercase letters, or periods
 + Can't end with the suffix `-s3alias`\.
 This suffix is reserved for access point alias names\.
-For more information, see [Using a bucket\-style alias for your access point](access-points-alias.md)\.
+For more information, see [Using a bucket\-style alias for your S3 bucket access point](access-points-alias.md)\.

 To create an access point, see the topics below\.